HFS FAQ

 Do I need to use Oxford University VPN to back up to CrashPlan?

-No. Unlike the Spectrum Protect service, the HFS CrashPlan cloud backup service is accessible from anywhere with an internet connection, thus you can back up over your home broadband connection just as you would over the University network.
+No. Unlike the Storage Protect service, the HFS CrashPlan cloud backup service is accessible from anywhere with an internet connection, thus you can back up over your home broadband connection just as you would over the University network.
 Bear in mind that your home broadband may offer a considerably reduced upload bandwidth compared to your download so initial backup speeds may be slow.

 Can I use the CrashPlan service through a firewall?